jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 ## Goodness of Fit Test
 Does the current model fit the data?
 The goodness of fit is a comparison of two models (the proposed model and the saturated model).

-We can fit a glm in R and assess goodness of fit.
+Fit a glm in R and assess goodness of fit.

 {% highlight r %}
 mod1 <- glm(cbind(dead, alive) ~ conc, family = binomial, data = bliss)